 It is worth pursuing that in Part II of the psalm, the “faithful ones” are rebuked for vain worship.
-God does not rebuke them for bringing their sacrifices and offering—God does not require them, after all—“I will accept no bull from your house,” God says, according to the older RSV translation.
+God does not rebuke them for bringing their sacrifices and offerings—God does not require them, after all—“I will accept no bull from your house,” God says, according to the older Revised Standard Version translation.

 In Part III of the psalm, God rebukes the wicked for breaking the basic commandments of the covenant, specifically mentioning making friends with thieves and adulterers (you shall not steal; you shall not commit adultery) and speaking violently against family and neighbor (you shall not bear false witness against your neighbor).

-The psalm then ends with an appeal to “discern” or “understand” the gravity of what God has said (the NRSV has “mark this, then, you who forget God”).
+The psalm then ends with an appeal to “discern” or “understand” the gravity of what God has said (the New Revised Standard Version has “mark this, then, you who forget God”).